opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 Encoder name | Requires training | Description
 :--- | :--- | :---
 `flat` | false | Encode vectors as floating point arrays.
 This encoding does not reduce memory footprint.
-`pq` | true | Short for product quantization, it is a lossy compression technique that encodes a vector into a fixed size of bytes using clustering, with the goal of minimizing the drop in k-NN search accuracy.
-From a high level, vectors are broken up into `m` subvectors, and then each subvector is represented by a `code_size` code obtained from a code book produced during training.
-For more details on product quantization, here is a [great blog post](https://medium.com/dotstar/understanding-faiss-part-2-79d90b1e5388).
+`pq` | true | An abbreviation for _product quantization_, it is a lossy compression technique that uses clustering to encode a vector into a fixed size of bytes, with the goal of minimizing the drop in k-NN search accuracy.
+At a high level, vectors are broken up into `m` subvectors, and then each subvector is represented by a `code_size` code obtained from a code book produced during training.
+For more information about product quantization, see [this blog post](https://medium.com/dotstar/understanding-faiss-part-2-79d90b1e5388).

 #### Examples